Skip to main content

 Undergraduate degrees

-• Most of our undergraduate degrees are available for full-time evening study over three years or part-time evening study over four years.
-Some are also available for part-time evening study over six years.
+• Most of our undergraduate degrees are available to study full-time over three years or part-time study over four years.
+Some are also available for part-time study over six years.
+If you need to build your confidence, alongside core skills first, then our degrees with foundation year studies may work for you and these run full-time (four years) or part-time (six years).

 Postgraduate degrees